 4 If the Celebrant is unable to perform the marriage ceremony:

 4.1 Any refund or part refund of fees paid by the Parties to the Celebrant will be made in accordance with the terms and conditions on the Celebrant’s invoice; and

 4.2 The Celebrant will pass the Notice of Intended Marriage to the replacement Marriage Celebrant, in a timely and appropriate manner (Refer to Clause 19).

 5 To pay the Celebrant’s fee in accordance with the invoice provided, namely:

-5.1 Deposit/booking fee at time confirming use of services for a specific date;
+5.1 Non- Refundable deposit/booking fee at time confirming use of services for a specified date, place and time;

-5.2 Balance of fee in clear funds by direct deposit to Celebrant’s nominated bank account no later than 14 days prior to the wedding day.
+5.4 Balance of fee in clear funds by direct deposit to Celebrant’s nominated bank account no later than 4 weeks to the wedding day.

 6 To provide the Celebrant with all original documentation requested no later than 48 hours prior to the wedding day, including any accredited translation documentation requested by the Celebrant.

 7 That if the Parties fail to provide all documentation requested to the Celebrant no later than 48 hours prior to the wedding day, the Celebrant will attend the originally planned ceremony but will be delivered as a "commitment ceremony" with an additional fee required to make the marriage official at a later date.